1979 Stag’s Leap Napa Cab Sauv for “Open That Bottle Night” + 50th Anniversary of “Judgement of Paris”

 purchased at the winery for approximately $20 (about $65 in 2026 dollars)

-Appearance: Dense, very dense, garnet, orangish rim
+Appearance: Dense, very dense, garnet, orangish rim.

 Aroma: Still there!
-Cherry tobacco, mint, chaparral, oak woodland, eucalyptus, toast,
+Cherry tobacco, mint, chaparral, oak woodland, eucalyptus, toast.

-Want to in the celebrations of this historic event?
+NOTE: Want to participate in the celebrations of this historic event?
 A Judgment of Paris Travel Guide highlights the seven pioneering wineries from the 1976 tasting, and offers routes for exploring the region through the lens of this landmark moment.
 As you can imagine, Stag’s Leap is going all out to commemorate the 50th anniversary including Wine Critic Led Seminars focused on S.L.V.
 Cabernet Sauvignon with Antonio Galloni of Vinous in London (March 5) and James Suckling in San Francisco (March 8) offering an expansive tasting of vintages over six decades, including a pour of the 1973 vintage of S.L.V.
 Also:

-- Special Releases,
+• Special Releases,

-- Anniversary Estate Tastings & Masterclasses,
+• Anniversary Estate Tastings & Masterclasses,

-- Estate Experiences & Signature Celebrations
+• Estate Experiences & Signature Celebrations

-- National Wine Dinners
+• National Wine Dinners

-- Collector’s Moments
+• Collector’s Moments

 Learn more, purchase special releases, reserve experiences: www.stagsleapwinecellars.com.